Clicky

 Of course, hiring a contractor accountant is a personal thing.
 They’re someone you’ll be working with closely and trusting with your money (hopefully for many years to come).

-So how do you make sure you’ve chosen the best contractor accountant?
+So how do you make sure you choose the best contractor accountant?

 When should you hire a contractor accountant?